Brum (TV series): Series 3 (2001-02)

+Bag of Gags

+The Bag of Gags are short episodes included on the UK DVD releases as well as being featured on half-hour versions of Series 3.
+They do not contain any narration and focus on comedy and slapstick.

 Development

-During development of the third season, Ragdoll renewed Video Collection International's Home Video deal on June 12, 2001, for seven years, in addition to the BBC acquiring the broadcast rights to the season.
-On August 31, Ragdoll announced that the new season would premiere on September 3, with the first VHS/DVD release of the new series to coincide on October 8.
-On October 7, Ragdoll launched the show internationally at MIPCOM, where the Australian Broadcasting Corporation acquired the Australian broadcast rights for the series to air on ABC for Kids in December, and on the ABC Kids channel in Spring 2002.
-The show would premiere on ABC TV on March 11, 2002.
+For the third season, 80 episodes were initially planned but for unknown reasons, only 40 were produced.
+During the development of it, Ragdoll renewed Video Collection International's Home Video deal on 12 June 2001, for seven years, in addition to the BBC acquiring the broadcast rights to the season.
+On 31 August, Ragdoll announced that the new season would premiere on 3 September, with the first VHS/DVD release of the new series to coincide on 8 October.
+On 7 October, Ragdoll launched the show internationally at MIPCOM, where the Australian Broadcasting Corporation acquired the Australian broadcast rights for the series to air on ABC for Kids in December, and on the ABC Kids channel in Spring 2002.
+The show would premiere on ABC TV on 11 March 2002.

-On January 17, 2002, Ragdoll announced that the series would be one of the launching programs on the then-upcoming CBeebies channel in the United Kingdom.
-By MIPTV 2002 on April 15, Ragdoll pre-sold the series to KRO in the Netherlands to air on their Z@ppelin channel's Kindertijd strand.
+On 17 January 2002, Ragdoll announced that the series would be one of the launching programs on the then-upcoming CBeebies channel in the United Kingdom.
+By MIPTV 2002 on 15 April, Ragdoll pre-sold the series to KRO in the Netherlands to air on their Z@ppelin channel's Kindertijd strand.
 They also announced that after MIPCOM 2001, NRK in Norway, SVT in Sweden and Kids Central in Singapore had also acquired the rights to the series in their respective countries.
-On September 6, TV3 in New Zealand and RTE's Network 2 in Ireland acquired the broadcast rights, and premiered the series on September 7 and September 10, respectively.
+On 6 September, TV3 in New Zealand and RTÉ's Network 2 in Ireland acquired the broadcast rights, and premiered the series on 7 September and 10 September, respectively.

-Discovery Communications later acquired the US-broadcast rights to the series and launched it on the Ready Set Learn block on The Learning Channel and Discovery Kids in February 2003.
+Discovery Communications later acquired the U.S. broadcast rights to the series and launched it on the Ready Set Learn! block on The Learning Channel and Discovery Kids in February 2003.
 In March, Ragdoll announced RTV Family Entertainment as the German partner for the series, with RTV confirming they would broadcast the show on their Ravensburger TV block on Super RTL at the end of June.

-DHX Media revivals
+WildBrain Media revivals

-February 2016 saw the release of a rebooted Brum, made by the current owners of the franchise DHX Media.
-The show is now takes place in a white-coloured setting instead of Big Town and features new friends for Brum.
+February 2016 saw the release of a rebooted Brum, made by the current owners of the franchise WildBrain.
+The show now takes place in a white-coloured setting instead of Big Town and features new friends for Brum.
 The first episode, "Brum's Car Wash Adventure", premiered on 4 March 2016 via the official Brum YouTube channel.
 A total of 25 CGI episodes were produced, with a second series currently airing.

 Another series, this time animated using Toon Boom Harmony Animation called "Brum & Friends" premiered on the channel in September 2017.

 Kiddie ride

-A coin operated kiddie ride of Brum was made by Amutec Ltd. The first version contains the original Brum theme song, and the second and third versions contain the rebooted closing credits song aka "Brum Gets Things Done."
+A coin-operated kiddie ride of Brum was made by Amutec Ltd. The first version contains the original Brum theme song, and the second and third versions contain the rebooted closing credits song, also known as "Brum Gets Things Done".